topoteretes/cognee/README.md

 Blog post: Soon!
 - Dynamic Memory Manager -> store the data in N hierarchical stores
 - Dynamic Graph -> map the user queries into a knowledge graph
+- Classification -> classify the user queries and choose relevant graph nodes
+- Context manager -> generate context for LLM to process containing Semantic, Episodic and Vector store data
-- Postgres DB to store metadata - soon
+- Postgres DB to store metadata
 - Docker
-- API - soon
+- API